 - Exercise price.
 The price at which you must purchase a share of stock when exercising an option; also known as the “strike” or “grant” price.
 This is usually the fair market value of a share on the date your option was granted to you.

 - Incentive Stock Options (ISO).
 A type of employee stock option is given to startup employees as part of their equity compensation.
 It allows them to purchase company stock at a discounted price and provides tax benefits when the options are exercised.

 - Non-qualified Stock Options (NSO).
-A stock option that does not qualify for special tax treatment under the Internal Revenue Code is subject to taxation of the difference between the exercise price and the market price at vesting.
+A non-qualified stock option is a type of stock option that does not qualify for special tax treatment under the Internal Revenue Code.
+It is subject to taxation of the difference between the exercise price and the market price at vesting.
+Unlike ISOs, NSOs can be granted to both employees and non-employees (advisors, contractors).
 Learn more about they key differences between ISO vs NSO.